jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 allow it to pass(called ACCEPT)

 * What is Virtual Memory?

 * What is swap and what is it used for?
+Answer: swap is a space on a disk that is used when the amount of physical RAM full.
+When a Linux system runs out of physical RAM, inactive pages are moved from the RAM to the swap spae.

 * What is an A record, an NS record, a PTR record, a CNAME record, an MX record?

 Answer: The meanings of the records are below.